Choose your upgrade journey from Skype for Business to Teams

 Overlapping capabilities method (using Islands mode): Users in an existing Skype for Business organization are introduced to Teams so that they can use both clients side by side during a transitional phase.
 During this period, most--but not all--functionality of Teams is available to them.
 The mode for this configuration is referred to as Islands, and this is the default mode for any existing organization with Skype for Business.
 Once the organization is ready, the administrator moves the users to TeamsOnly mode.

-1 Older Skype for Business clients that shipped before 2017 do not honor TeamsUpgradePolicy.
-Make sure you are using the latest Skype for Business client available in your Office channel.
+1 Older Skype for Business clients that shipped before 2017 don't honor TeamsUpgradePolicy.
+Make sure you're using the latest Skype for Business client available in your Office channel.

 After you understand and choose your upgrade method, you can learn about the tools for managing your organization's upgrade to Teams.

 Below are the key factors to help decide the appropriate path for your organization.